Jan 31, 2019

 - Exhale and push your palms away, widening the space, feeling the tension on your straightened palms.

 - Then inhale again turning up your palms and draw your hands in front of your shoulders, exhale and push away two more times.
 You should this drawing in and pushing away three times in total.
 When you push away for the third time, pause your movement there.
-Keep your shoulder-blades down and don’t let your shoulders come up to your ears.
+Keep your shoulder blades down and don’t let your shoulders come up to your ears.
 You should feel a slight tension in your palms, in both upper and lower arms, the front of your shoulders and the topmost part of your pectorals.
 Try to extend your fingers upwards and backwards slightly, continuing to push away with the base of your palms.
 Hold this position for three full breaths, inhales and exhales.

 - With an inhale, turn both of your palms up, and with extended arms start drawing large arcs in front of you, until your arms are extended to the front once again.
 Continuing to inhale, draw your upward facing palms in, to your chest, as the elbows move outwards, just like in a previous movement.

-- Exhale and turn your palms up over your shoulders, elbows pointing outwards, palms facing upwards, fingers pointing inwards, as if you were about to lift something heavy over your head.
+- Exhale and turn your palms up over your shoulders, elbows pointing outwards, palms facing upwards, fingers pointing inwards as if you were about to lift something heavy over your head.
 Start pushing your hands up, fingers facing inwards and towards the other hand.
 Continue exhaling and pushing some imaginary weight up, until you cannot extend your arms any longer.
 If you cannot fully extend your arms, or cannot lift them all the way up, that is perfectly fine, it is more important, that your palms stay in the right position, facing up, fingers pointing towards each other, as if there was some sort of flat weight you were supporting overhead, or reaching for a very low ceiling.

 - Now exhale and turn your palms up and over your shoulder, then push upwards with your palm.

 - Inhale while you turn your palms down, bringing your arms to the side, then hands towards each other and finally lift them to your chest, then exhale and push upwards again, two more times.
-You should repeat pushing upwards and bringing your hands in front of your chest three times in total.
+You should repeat pushing upwards and bring your hands in front of your chest three times in total.

 On the third upward push, pause in the top-most position.
 Keep your shoulders down, never let them lift up to your ears.
 There should be a great stretch in your back just under your armpit, that being the upper portion of your latissimus muscles being stretched.
 You should also feel it in your pectorals and your arms, while the deltoid muscles of your shoulders should be working really hard to keep your arms overhead.
 You can look up slightly, to help yourself ease into the position.
 Hold this position for three inhales and exhales.
 While you hold, make sure, that your palms stay flat, with fingertips facing each other, and arms extended as much as possible.
 Your shoulders should not lift up to your ears, try to keep them down.
-If you find it too easy to extend your arms upwards, you should check your shoulders, thy probably have come up to your ears.
+If you find it too easy to extend your arms upwards, you should check your shoulders, they probably have come up to your ears.
 Do not allow this to happen, press your shoulder-blades back down, even if it means a difficulty in keeping your arms up.

-- With an inhale, now turn your palms facing each other and slightly downwards.
-Lower your arms, while your hands follow a straight path in front of your face, until they reach in front of your chest, at which point your elbows go out once again as you keep your palms turned down.
+With an inhale, now turn your palms facing each other and slightly downwards.
+Lower your arms, while your hands follow a straight path in front of your face until they reach in front of your chest, at which point your elbows go out once again as you keep your palms turned down.

 - Without pausing, exhale and push your downwards facing palms further down, as if you were trying to push something, like a large ball, under water, as far as you can.
 Keep your palms parallel to the ground.